Hugh Mackay (Scottish general): Scotland and Ireland, 1688 to 1691

 Killiecrankie is the first recorded use of the plug bayonet by British troops in battle; this increased firepower by eliminating the need for pikemen but required training and confidence in its use.
 The bayonet fitted into the barrel of the musket (hence 'plug'), preventing further reloading or firing and so fixing them was delayed until the last possible moment.
 Inexperience and the speed of the Jacobite charge meant Mackay's troops were effectively defenceless and the battle lasted under 30 minutes.

 Mackay and a small cavalry escort charged through the Highlanders, ending up on the high ground above.
 An orderly retreat turned into a rout as the army disintegrated; he lost nearly 2,000 men, including his younger brother James, who was killed, while his nephew Robert was seriously wounded.
 However, Dundee was shot dead in the final moments, while the Jacobites stopped to loot the baggage train, allowing Mackay and 500 survivors to reach the safety of Stirling Castle.
+Despite this defeat, Mackay quickly assembled a new force of around 3,000 cavalry, and refused to panic.
+The Jacobites lacked the equipment to capture a port, making resupply almost impossible, while lack of cavalry made them vulnerable in the open.
+Keeping Highland troops in the field for long periods was a challenge even for experienced commanders like Dundee; this meant time was on Mackay's side, so long as he avoided another ambush.